Brad Pitt And Angelina Jolie Documentary Planned, ‘Last Thing They Need’

-Many people have been watching with interest, sadness and confusion the demise of Brad Pitt and Angelina Jolie’s marriage, which included over a decade together and eight children.
-The two world-renowned actors have become emblazoned in a bitter custody battle and various stories have surfaced that have alleged possible alcoholism on the part of Brad Pitt, disputes over children, and strained visitation between Pitt and his children.
+Many people have been watching the demise of Brad Pitt and Angelina Jolie’s marriage with interest, sadness, and confusion.
+Their relationship included over a decade together and six children.
+The two world-renowned actors have become embroiled in a bitter custody battle, and various stories have surfaced that have alleged possible alcoholism on the part of Brad Pitt, disputes over the children, and strained visitation between Pitt and his children.
 Jolie, 41, allegedly took her children to an undisclosed location in September 2016 and filed for divorce from Pitt, 52.
-Pitt did not see his children for an extended period of time following the immediate split, and then was able to see them with supervised visitation, but their oldest son, Maddox, 15, has continued to have a strained relationship with his father.
+Pitt did not see his children for an extended period of time following the immediate split, and then he was able to see them only with supervised visitation.
+Their oldest son, Maddox, 15, has continued to have a strained relationship with his father.

 In recent weeks, reports say that Pitt has been far happier because he is spending more time with his children, but there may be more trouble on the horizon, according to The Daily Mail.
-Filmmaker Ian Halperin, 52 years old, has promised to make a documentary exposing the details behind the relationship of Angelina Jolie and Brad Pitt, including some shocking facts that may have not been disclosed before.
+Filmmaker Ian Halperin, 52 years old, has promised to make a documentary exposing the details behind the relationship of Angelina Jolie and Brad Pitt, including some shocking facts that may not have been disclosed before.

-Although Pitt has allegedly been working on some personal issues and trying to make a more positive relationship with his children, Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and eight-year-old twins Knox and Vivienne, this documentary has been described from a source as “the last thing they need.”
+Although Pitt has allegedly been working on some personal issues and trying to make a more positive relationship with his children, Maddox, 15, Pax, 13, Zahara, 12, Shiloh, 10, and eight-year-old twins Knox and Vivienne, this documentary has been described by a source as “the last thing they need.”

 This setback would be devastating because the source said that Pitt has been very willing to work with Jolie and limit drama for the sake of the children.